-We help our clients gain regulatory approval for osteosynthesis medical devices
+We help our clients gain regulatory approval for osteosynthesis and trauma medical devices

 Our engineering team is active in ASTM and ISO arthroplasty standards committees to ensure the latest industry best-practices are applied to your test.
 If a non-standard test is needed, our engineering team will develop and incorporate modifications to suit your specific device and data needs.